felipap/nudge/README.md

     <strong>What is Nudge Cloud?</strong>
   </summary>
   <p>
-    It's a way to use Nudge without an OpenAI API key.
-Instead of sending screenshots to OpenAI, Nudge sends them to a server that we run, which then sends them to OpenAI.
-We do this to make Nudge accessible to everyone, even non-technical users.
+    By default, Nudge sends screenshots directly to OpenAI using your API key.
+If you don't have an OpenAI key, you can use "Nudge Cloud," which proxies requests through **nudge.fyi**.
   </p>
   <p>
-    Screenshots are very sensitive data.
-I don't retain them in any way, just pass them along to OpenAI and send back the result.
+    Screenshots may contain sensitive data, but I don't retain or observe them.
+I only host this server to make Nudge accessible to non-technical users.
   </p>
   <p>
-    Believe me, I would rather not host any servers, but it's the only way I found to make Nudge accessible to non-technical people.
-You can contact me at felipe@portalform.com with any questions or concerns.
+    You can contact me at felipe AT portalform.com with any questions or concerns.
   </p>
 </details>
 <details>